Determine The Approximate Value Of X Using Basic Trigonometry

 For very small angles (typically less than 5 degrees or 0.087 radians), the following approximations hold true:

 These approximations can simplify calculations in certain situations, especially when dealing with pendulum motion or optics.
-However, remember that these are approximations and their accuracy decreases as the angle increases.
+On the flip side, remember that these are approximations and their accuracy decreases as the angle increases.

-When performing calculations with measured values, it's important to consider significant figures and how errors can propagate through the calculations.
+When performing calculations with measured values, it helps to consider significant figures and how errors can propagate through the calculations.
 The final answer should be rounded to an appropriate number of significant figures, based on the least precise measurement used in the calculation.

 Real-World Applications: Putting Trigonometry to Work